Winter Hill Gang: The Irish Gang Wars

-In 1965, McLean was shot and killed by one of the last survivors of the McLaughlin Gang, Steve Hughes.
-Howie Winter then assumed control of the Winter Hill Gang.
-One of the surviving McLaughlin brothers, nicknamed "Punchy", was shot while waiting for a bus in the West Roxbury section of Boston.
-A year later, in 1966, the last two associates of the McLaughlin Gang, brothers Connie and Steve Hughes were killed, allegedly by hitman Frank Salemme.
+Eleven days later, on October 31, 1965, McLean was shot and killed by one of the last survivors of the McLaughlin Gang, Steve Hughes, as he exited the 318 Club in Winter Hill.
+Winter then assumed control of the Winter Hill Gang.
+A year later, in 1966, the last two associates of the McLaughlin Gang, brothers Connie and Steve Hughes were killed, allegedly by Salemme.
+Connie Hughes was ambushed on the Northeast Expressway after leaving an afterhours club on May 25, 1966, and Stevie Hughes was killed along with an associate in a drive-by shooting on Route 114 in Middleton on September 23, 1966.
+The murders of the Hughes brothers marked the conclusion of the first Irish Gang War, with the Winter Hill Gang victorious despite the death of McLean.
 By the time the war finally ended, more than 60 men had been murdered throughout Boston and the surrounding area.
+Irish gang killings had become so prevalent in Boston that the obituaries sections in newspapers were jokingly referred to as "the Irish sports pages".